fiskaltrust/interface-doc/doc/middleware-at-rksv/reference-tables/type-of-receipt-ftreceiptcase.md

 # Type of Receipt: ftReceiptCase

-The `ftReceiptCase` indicates the receipt type and defines how the fiskaltrust.SecurityMechanism should process it following Italian law.
+The `ftReceiptCase` indicates the receipt type and defines how the fiskaltrust.SecurityMechanism should process it following Austrian law.

 For Austria (AT), the country code is `0x4154`.
 Thus, the value of an unknown `ftReceiptCase` in Austria is `0x4154000000000000`.